-The Clorox Company began the shift to plastic bottles in 1960.
+We began to shift to plastic bottles in 1960.

-From the days of the crockery jug until 1940, cork-style rubber stoppers were used on the standard Clorox bleach amber glass bottles.
-In 1940, a screw cap was introduced, and a modern adaptation of that top is still used today.
-These more modern screw cap bottles can be easily identified by their threaded necks as contrasted with the smooth finish, cork-style necks of the earlier Clorox bottles.
+From the days of the crockery jug until 1940, we used cork-style rubber stoppers on standard Clorox bleach amber glass bottles.
+In 1940, we introduced a screw cap, similar to the one we use today.
+These more modern screw-cap bottles are easily identifiable by their threaded necks vs. the smooth finish, cork-style necks of earlier Clorox bottles.

 The Earliest Bottles

-In 1913, Clorox liquid bleach was initially offered in five-gallon crockery jugs since it was originally used exclusively by industrial concerns, such as laundries, breweries, walnut bleachers and municipal water companies.
-This product was delivered by horse and wagon to various customers in San Francisco Bay Area for use as a bleach, stain remover, deodorant and disinfectant.
+Clorox liquid bleach was initially offered in five-gallon crockery jugs because it was used exclusively by industrial concerns, such as laundries, breweries, walnut bleachers and municipal water companies.
+This product was delivered by horse and wagon to various customers in the San Francisco Bay Area for use as a bleach, stain remover, deodorant and disinfectant.

-Glass bottles used by The Clorox Company after 1928 can be distinguished by various characteristics.
-The following tips and illustrations point out variations in style, markings, lettering, glass texture and handles, and together serve as a guide in determining the approximate vintage of the early Clorox bottles.
+After 1928, our glass bottles can be distinguished by various characteristics.
+The following tips and illustrations point out variations in style, markings, lettering, glass texture and handles, and together serve as a guide in determining the approximate vintage of early Clorox bottles.

 Cork Top Bottles